obertscheiderfhwn/RTMsim/README.md

 Continue for another 100 s simulation time:<br>
 <img src="example1c.png"><br>

-- This example shows how to modify the code.
+2. This example shows how to use outlet ports and how to modify the code.
+If outlet ports are defined, the outlet ports are connected to the catch pot (typically at ambient pressure or evacuated).
+If no outlet ports are defined, these hoses are clamped.
 If pressure outlets are defined, wiggles at the pressure outlet are introduced.
-To limit these oscillations a gradient limiter is used.
+To limit these oscillations a gradient limiter is used in the function `numerical_gradient`.
 The function is called with i_method=2 as first argument:
 `dpdx,dpdy=numerical_gradient(2,ind,p_old,cellneighboursarray,cellcentertocellcenterx,cellcentertocellcentery);` <br>
-After compiling the code and starting the GUI the simulation is started with the following settings:<br>
+After modifying and compiling the code and starting the GUI, the simulation is started with the following settings:<br>
 <img src="example2a.png"><br>
 The results plot shows the completely filled part with the grey inlet and outlet port and the pressure contour with the wiggles:<br>
 <img src="example2b.png"><br>